Visa Application Channels

 Valid Passport

-Your Indian passport should be valid for at least 6 more months and have at least two blank pages.
+Your Indian passport must be valid for at least three months beyond your planned return from the Schengen area and should have at least two blank pages for visa stamping.

 Proof of Funds